 Open Field Author Steven Petrow Says This is What Princess Kate’s Diagnosis Can Teach All of Us About “Cancer Etiquette”

-Many of us who’ve had cancer, like myself, watched with horror the past several weeks as Catherine, Princess of Wales, was hounded by the media and content creators—fed by our appetites—to disclose what we feared might be her truth: a cancer diagnosis.
+Many of us who’ve had cancer, like myself, watched with horror this past spring as Catherine, Princess of Wales, was hounded by the media and content creators—fed by our appetites—to disclose what we feared might be her truth: a cancer diagnosis.
 On March 22, she made it official in an emotional video, telling the world:

 “The surgery was successful.
 However, tests after the operation found cancer had been present.”